Wing and a Prayer, The Story of Carrier X: Plot

 In the meantime, a message is received from Navy headquarters.
 The carrier is ordered to travel deep into enemy waters, near the Solomon Islands, and make its presence known in order to deceive the Japanese about American fleet dispositions and intentions.
 However, they are under strict orders not to fight.
 When Moulton's bombers encounter some Japanese aircraft, they follow orders and retreat, but two aircraft are lost.
 Not knowing the plan, the pilots are furious.
-This is repeated several times in other widely-separated locations, driving the aviators to the brink of rebellion.
+This is repeated several times in other widely separated locations, driving the aviators to the brink of rebellion.
 The carrier, however, accomplishes its mission as the Japanese believe that the sightings are of different American carriers, not just one.

 Finally, the long-prepared trap is sprung.
 Deceived into believing that the American carriers are scattered across the Pacific, the Japanese are taken by surprise when the concentrated American fleet attacks their carriers.
 Many pilots are lost, but the Americans win a great victory.
 However, the last bomber, flown by Scott and very low on fuel, has trouble finding their carrier, which is concealed below low clouds.
-Moulton begs Harper to turn on the searchlights to guide him in, but Harper refuses to risk betraying the carrier's location to any Japanese submarines that may be lurking nearby.
+Moulton begs Harper to break radio silence or turn on the searchlights to guide him in, but Harper refuses to risk betraying the carrier's location to any Japanese submarines that may be lurking nearby.
 Eventually, Scott's aircraft is heard crashing into the water when it runs out of fuel.
 Moulton and Harper quarrel, but in a few minutes, it is reported that Scott has been picked up by a destroyer.
 Harper gives his men an explanation of his reasoning when giving orders which may mean sacrificing a few for the success of the mission.